defi-wonderland/canon-guard-docs/docs/getting-started/getting-started.md

 ## Main Canon Guard flows

+> Before you start setting up everything, make sure you have gone through the [concepts](/category/concepts) section and understand what canon guard is about.

 ### Canon Guard deployment and set up

 In order to deploy Canon Guard, you need to have a [SAFE Wallet](https://app.safe.global/welcome) deployed in the corresponding chain.
 Then follow the next steps: